nolialsea/PixOn-Reboot/README.md

 ```

 The demo is accessible at `localhost:9999`.
-An archive is also generated and accessible at `localhost:9999/archive`
+An archive is also generated every X pixels and accessible at `localhost:9999/archive`.

 ### Temporary shortcuts